 Why Firearms Policy?

 Firearms policy, or the politics of gun control, is one of the most interesting and multidimensional policy issues of our time.
 It is also one of the most polarizing.
-Studying firearms policy is so much more than looking at the effectiveness (or lack thereof) of a number of specific policies.
-That is because guns touch on so many interesting fault lines in society: political power, gender, race, class, identity, religion, etc. Hopefully my work will give help to clarify and bring to light some of the less discussed sides of this issue.
+Studying firearms policy is so much more than looking at the effectiveness, or lack thereof, of a set of policies.
+That is because guns touch on so many fault lines in society: political power, gender, race, class, identity, religion, etc. Hopefully, my work will give help to clarify and bring to light some of the less-discussed sides of this issue.

 Firearms Policy Bibliography